Building from source on Unix-based operating systems#

 If you

-want to install CHarm to
+want to install CHarm to your default installation path,

-,have installed FFTW (version
+have installed FFTW (version

 3.X.X